Reviews You Can Rely On

 Our Verdict

-While the Porter-Cable PCC660 appears to be a bargain, the reduction in price comes at the cost of battery life, and ease of use functionality.
-Specifically, the saw has a difficult to turn twist knob for the bevel adjustment, and the bevel degree markers are hard to read.
+While the Porter-Cable PCC660 appears to be a bargain, the reduction in price comes at the cost of battery life and ease of use functionality.
+Specifically, the saw has a difficult-to-turn twist knob for the bevel adjustment, and the bevel degree markers are hard to read.
 Moreover, the sightlines are a sixteenth of an inch off on the long side.
 The 4 amp-hour battery is also an issue — it's one of the shortest-lived power cells that we've tested.
 The saw will make most cuts, but it often struggles to do so.
 Ultimately, we see this saw as an introductory tool that restricts users to the most basic cutting applications.

 REASONS TO BUY